"Dr. Laura.....I probably say 'Good

 "What kids do need is unconditional support, love with no strings attached.
 That’s not just different from praise – it’s the opposite of praise.
 "Good job!" is conditional.
 It means we’re offering attention and acknowledgment and approval for jumping through our hoops, for doing things that please us." -- Alfie Kohn

-Last week, I wrote that praise isn't good for kids.
+In my last post, I wrote that praise as we usually give it isn't good for kids.
 So, like Ariana, you may be wondering how else you can give your child positive feedback.
 After all, you've heard it takes at least 7 positive interactions for every negative interaction to maintain a good relationship.
 While hugs and smiles go a long way, you're in constant verbal interaction with your child, and your most common phrase may well be "Good job!"
 Besides, there are things you'd like him to learn about how to be in the world.
 How else can you guide him?

 But that doesn't mean you can't find positive ways to interact with your child, hopefully many of them, all day long.
 And it doesn't mean you can't help him notice the effect of his choices, so he can make wise ones.
 Here are some examples.